 As we were approaching Narvik town centre I asked the bus driver if he would stop at the Scandic Hotel because this is what the tour operator said would happen.
-Also there is a bus stop right outside be hotel.
+Also, there is a bus stop right outside the hotel.

 The bus driver said he would not be stopping there and we would get off at the final stop.
 There was black ice around and it took us about 15 minutes to walk and drag our luggage uphill to the hotel.

-This was miscommunication from the tour company and I have given the the feedback accordingly.
+This was miscommunication from the tour company and I have given the feedback accordingly.

 The hotel was clean and looked great.
 It was also easy to spot from far.
 Staff were friendly.
 We had no problems checking in and had a room with a reasonable view.

 We had a comfortable night sleep.
-The room had hair dryer, hand wash and an all in one shower gel dispenser.
+The room had a hairdryer, hand wash and an all in one shower gel dispenser.
 The bathroom had a heated floor which was lovely when having a shower.

 The next morning breakfast was until 1030.
 The spread was amazing.
 We had the normal English breakfast items as well as a range of fish, cake, pastries and even caviar!
 I almost feel like the Norwegians have breakfast like Kings!
 We paced ourselves so we could fill up well before our train journey to Kiruna.